Highlighted-dev/Project-Trade/README.md

-# CURRENT STATE - PAUSED
+# CURRENT STATE - Working on the project
-Thinking about how to crack amazon security for scraping...

 # Project-Trade
 Trading website
 # Technolgies Used
-MERN stack + Redux, Typescript and TailwindsCss
+MERN stack + Redux and Typescript